meltwater/tau/README.md

 #### CircleCI

+_CircleCI should already be configured: this section is for reference only._

 The following environment variables must be set on CircleCI:

 - `NPM_TOKEN`: npm token for installing and publishing private packages.